 The outer layer of your tooth, enamel, can deteriorate over time, sometimes for reasons outside a patient’s control.
 However, once enamel is gone, it cannot regenerate on its own.

 A dental crown can replace weakened enamel and shield the underlying layer of dentin from external agents.
 Dentin contains nerves that send pain signals to the brain when stimulated, causing an uncomfortable sensation called tooth sensitivity.

 Teeth are durable, but abnormal pressure can cause teeth to chip, crack, or fracture.
 Minor amounts of damage may be amended with cosmetic dental treatment, but more severe harm will need to be treated with a crown.

 Broken or misshapen teeth can make you dissatisfied with your smile’s appearance.
 However, they can also make it harder to keep your teeth clean and therefore increase the likelihood of dental harm occurring down the road.

 Whiten Discolored Teeth

 Dental crowns are constructed with the unique specifications of your teeth to create a natural smile restoration.
-You can talk to your dentist about your smile aesthetic goals as well in order to enhance your smile’s appearance with your crown.
+You can talk to your dentist about your smile aesthetic goals to enhance your smile’s appearance with your crown.

 Tooth discoloration can occur due to substances we consume or forces outside a patient’s control, including aging or medication side effects.
 If you notice staining, yellowing, or discoloration in your teeth, a dental crown may help.

 Protect Teeth After Surgery

 Certain oral procedures utilize dental crowns as part of their treatment.
-Dentists cover a tooth after root canal therapy to protect the interior of the tooth once they remove the pulp.
+Dentists cover a tooth after root canal therapy to protect the tooth’s interior once they remove the pulp.
 Crowns can also be used as prosthetic teeth, forming the top of a dental implant above the gum line.